 The Mitsuku bot that we mentioned before has about half-dozen channels where you can chat with her.
 In addition to the popular messengers, Mitsuku also has an Android application that can be downloaded from the App Store.

 In addition to messenger chatbots, let’s also mention voice chatbots.
-While messenger bots respond to typed text or button selection, voice chatbots are trained to recognize the human voice and interpret natural human speech.
+While messenger chatbots respond to typed text or button selection, voice chatbots are trained to recognize the human voice and interpret natural human speech.

 Both messenger bots and voice bots use natural language processing in their speech recognition functions, but the focus may be on different aspects.

-For example, a text bot may be advanced enough to “understand” typos and abbreviations that are often found in written speech.
+For example, a text chatbot may be advanced enough to “understand” typos and abbreviations that are often found in written speech.
 At the same time, voice chatbots may be trained to distinguish different accents.

 One of the main differences between messenger and voice chatbots is in their accessibility.
 A messenger bot is much easier to install in most smartphones, while a voice chatbot requires certain additional functionality.